hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_training.md

 ## 14-Feb-2021

 [7:31:24](#AD2ag1BUk1LwPlWYcLbutJKanLNC8nWeUjt43qozyzQ) <wallysilva (Wally)>:
 Oooh, this is cool stuff!
-If you guys need some one to try the exercises, I will be happy to be your a guinea pig Ì†ΩÌ∏É
+If you guys need some one to try the exercises, I will be happy to be your a guinea pig üòÉ

 [17:54:03](#IGaoVZ0f4OBQjwWyr17M0-XfxOS_mSZJfp3lXRffL3M) <greggirwin (Gregg Irwin)>:
 Thanks @wallysilva.
 We will indeed need people to do that.